looker-open-source/components/src/components/Overlay/Popover.md

 #### `stopPropagation` Example

-Prevent a click event from a `<Popover>` contained element from propogating up to its ancestors in the DOM.
+Prevent a click event from a `<Popover>` contained element from propagating up to its ancestors in the DOM.

 ```js
 import { Button } from '../Button'